Starting / Finishing Points

 WHAT YOU NEED TO BRING

 Passengers need to be prepared for summer and winter all at once.
-Essential equipment includes a one day backpack (30 liters - to carry camera, glasses, rain coat, etc), trekking or hiking boots, extra shoes for evenings or in case others get wet, waterproof jacket, two pairs of woollen socks, fleece jacket or sweater, shorts or comfortable loose pants, sun protection (glasses, hat, lip balm and screen) and optional capilene underwear for the upper and lower body.
+Essential equipment includes a one day backpack (30 liters - to carry camera, glasses, rain coat, etc), trekking or hiking boots, extra shoes for evenings or in case others get wet, waterproof jacket, two pairs of wool socks, fleece jacket or sweater, shorts or comfortable loose pants, sun protection (glasses, hat, lip balm and screen) and optional capilene underwear for the upper and lower body.
 US$ in cash for buying extra drinks/snacks or souvenirs in Torres del Paine NP.

 The weather in Patagonia can be difficult to deal with at times.
 We reserve the right to change the order of the days in any itinerary at the discretion of the trip guide and based on operational considerations.
 The trip guide can modify, change or eliminate part of the itinerary based on safety/weather considerations.